 What are your favorite restaurants in and around Rye?

-What are your go-to places?
+What are your go-to places in Westchester?

 I like Lifetime Athletic.
 I also go to Bikram Yoga in Rye Brook.
 I like the Westchester Mall in White Plains.
 The kids like Westchester Burger Company in Rye Brook.
 For birthday parties, we like Sportime USA in Elmsford, Kids U in Port Chester and BounceU in Elmsford.
 I find the birthday party venue options in the area limited.